Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES

-The velocity field of the galaxy is very scattered with no clear rotation and the difference in velocity across the galaxy is only 43\,km\,s$^{-1}$.
-The width of the line is rather high with a $\sigma$ of 73\,km\,s$^{-1}$ owing to the asymmetric/double line profile.
-The line width also shows some trend from lower velocities around 50 km\,s$^{-1}$ on the N-W side, where the GRB is located, and going up to almost 100 km\,s$^{-1}$ on the opposite side of the galaxy.
-However, this has been derived from a smoothed line profile, hence we take a closer look at the detailed kinematics in the following by fitting line profiles in different regions.
+The velocity field of the galaxy is very non-uniform with no clear rotation and the difference in velocity across the galaxy is only 43\,km\,s$^{-1}$.
+The width of the line has a high $\sigma$ of 73\,km\,s$^{-1}$ owing to the asymmetric and double line profile.
+The line width also shows some trend from lower velocities around 50 km\,s$^{-1}$ on the N-W side, where the GRB is located, up to almost 100 km\,s$^{-1}$ on the opposite side of the galaxy.